sungyeonkwon/covid-mood-board/README.md

 ## MUST

-Thursday

-- fix mobile logo on submit page
-- radio button / check styling (30 mins)
+MVP

+[x] geo location added: -> use promise instead of await [ok to proceed, with no geo data -> only on list] [ ] fix mobile logo on submit/list page (scroll -> add class opacity 0) [ ] when being submitted -> wait. [no click]
+[ ] update map/list after submission

 - dialog modal functionality
 - alert component making (not the page, but modal?) -> for different things

-  > initial map loading [no click]
+- when being submitted -> wait. [no click]

+NICE TO HAVEs

-  > already submitted today. try again in 24 hours. [ok button]
+- already submitted today. try again in 24 hours. [ok button]
-  > when being submitted -> wait. [no click]
-  > geo location added: [ok to proceed] [not ok]
-- handle geo location not getting the values -> use promise instead of await
 - drag around instruction element
-- get updatedUsers after submittion (new method?)

 - dialog modal design
 - All view complete

 - Deploy

-Satuday
+- reddit / twitter annoucement

+Friday

 - Set up sungkwon.info on digital ocean (should be just an hour)
 - sungkwon github io take down? (secret)